jreisinger/checkip/README.md

 ## Features

-* Necessary files (AS, GEO) are automatically downloaded and updated in the background.
+* Necessary files (AS, GEO, IPsum) are automatically downloaded and updated in the background.
 * Checks are done concurrently to save time.
 * Output is colored to improve readability.
 * It's easy to add new checks.